UpBeat25/Mom-Lang/README.md

 What's remarkable is that the entire compiler fits into just one file, at least for now.
 This compiler is ready to use on any platform.
 (Windows, Mac, Linux)

 **Note**: This language is still under active development.
-And plans to transpile the Pota Code into Golang and on their way!!
+And plans to create a transpiler for Pota Code into Golang are on their way!!

 > **Usage:**
 To run a Pota Lang file, use: `pota <filename>.pota`